 - vomits frequently

-You should call an ambulance or go to a hospital emergency department if your child:
+You should call an ambulance on 000 or go to your nearest hospital emergency department straight away if your child has flu and:

 - has an intense headache